Public Works Department Responsibilities

 - Provides safety access for Fire, Police, Ambulatory routes & Medical Care Providers

 - And is traveled by over 35,000 vehicles on any given day

-To improve safe vehicular and pedestrian travel through this busy corridor, the City of Lima has begun the $13.8 million RRGS project which will enhance the operation, serviceability, safety and aesthetics of the area!
+To improve safe vehicular and pedestrian travel through this busy corridor, the City of Lima authorized the construction of the $13.8 million RRGS project which will enhance the operation, serviceability, safety and aesthetics of the area!
 A few design highlights for the project include:

 - 3,696 feet (0.70 miles) of new roadway, curbs and sidewalk

 - Improved drainage as a gravity sewer will provide an outlet to the Ottawa River